 Imagination is involved in a wide variety of human activities, and has been explored from a wide range of philosophical perspectives.
 Philosophers of mind have examined imagination’s role in mindreading and in pretense.
 Philosophical aestheticians have examined imagination’s role in creating and in engaging with different types of artworks.
 Epistemologists have examined imagination’s role in theoretical thought experiments and in practical decision-making.
 Philosophers of language have examined imagination’s role in irony and metaphor.

 Because of the breadth of the topic, this entry focuses exclusively on contemporary discussions of imagination in the Anglo-American philosophical tradition.
-(For an overview of historical discussions of imagination, see the sections on pre-twentieth century and early twentieth century accounts of mental imagery in the corresponding Stanford Encyclopedia entry; for a more detailed and comprehensive historical survey, see Brann 1991.
-For a sophisticated and wide-ranging discussion of imagination in the phenomenological tradition, see Casey 2000.)
+For an overview of historical discussions of imagination, see the sections on pre-twentieth century and early twentieth century accounts of entry on mental imagery; for notable historical accounts of imagination, see corresponding entries on Aristotle, Thomas Hobbes, David Hume, Immanuel Kant, and Gilbert Ryle; for a more detailed and comprehensive historical survey, see Brann 1991; and for a sophisticated and wide-ranging discussion of imagination in the phenomenological tradition, see Casey 2000.

 - Academic Tools